 Enter only one surname on a "line" at a time, but you could, for example, specify variants of the same name (such as SMITH, SMITHE, SMYTH and SMYTHE) on the same form — as first, second, third and fourth surnames.

 The «Place(s)» fields can hold up to about 55 characters (five or six localities' names or so, all in the same county) — but of course you will often only want to supply a single placename.

-The placenames you supply can be in FOREIGN COUNTRIES (outside the British Isles and Channel Islands), when for «County» supply just one county, state, province or whatever.
+The placenames you supply can be in a FOREIGN COUNTRY (outside the British Isles and Channel Islands), when for «County» supply just one county, state, province, etc. — or "ALL".
 Incidentally, if you have "ALL", "ALL" and "ALL" in the three locality fields, that means the whole world!
 Then just skip down these notes to the "PERIOD" section below.

 (BRITISH ISLES) COUNTY

 The «County» field should contain only one county name — or the word "ALL" (when «Place» must also be "ALL"), meaning every county in the country that you will name in the next field.
 Usually this will be a simple decision, but please consider the following few exceptions.

 LONDON: Don't enter "London", unless the period you're interested in is post-1964 — which is unlikely.
 Instead use a separate line for whatever county (or for each of the counties) you want from Middlesex, Herts, Bucks, Berks, Surrey, Kent and Essex.

 SOME ENGLISH CONURBATIONS remain in their "historic counties":